 The United States Armed Forces are the strongest and most capable in the history of the world, and they form the backbone of American national security.
 In today’s world, a strong military no longer means simply having the most firepower; it requires new technologies, adaptive innovation and flexible institutions.
 As the United States continues to face multiple threats and commitments overseas, we must ensure we not only provide for our current defense, but also invest in our military’s future.
-Senator Shaheen is dedicated to strengthening America’s military by taking care of our service members and equipping our military to meet today’s challenges and preparing it to overcome tomorrow’s threats.
+Senator Shaheen is dedicated to strengthening America’s military by taking care of our service members and equipping our military to meet today’s challenges and confront tomorrow’s threats.

 Support for our Troops

 Our men and women in uniform are the greatest asset of the United States military, and we are all grateful for their service and sacrifice.
-Over the past fifteen years our troops have carried a tremendous burden, and we must not forget the toll this has taken on them and on their families.
-Senator Shaheen has been a leader in supporting our active duty troops, our National Guard and Reserve forces and their families.
+During the wars in Iraq and Afghanistan, our service members carried a tremendous burden, and we must not forget the toll this has taken on them and on their families.
+Senator Shaheen has been a leader in supporting our active-duty troops, our National Guard and Reserve forces and their families.
 In particular, as co-chair of the Senate National Guard Caucus, the Senator has fought for the New Hampshire National Guard, which continues to deploy overseas and respond to domestic emergencies at home.
-She recognizes the sacrifice our service men and women face and deeply values their service, which is why she continues to advocate for the New Hampshire National Guards Care Coordination Program.
-This important program provides mental health care, financial counseling and substance abuse referrals for servicemembers and their families before, during and after deployments.
+She recognizes the sacrifice our service men and women face and deeply values their service, which is why she continues to advocate for the New Hampshire National Guard's Care Coordination Program.
+This important program provides mental health care, financial counseling and substance abuse referrals for service members and their families before, during and after deployments.
 Senator Shaheen also serves as co-chair of the Senate Navy Caucus, a role that she uses to advocate fiercely for New Hampshire’s Portsmouth Naval Shipyard, which is our nation’s longest continually operating public shipyard and the biggest employer in New Hampshire’s Seacoast region.
 In addition, as a member of the Senate Armed Services Subcommittee on Seapower, Senator Shaheen is committed to policies that support the Shipyard’s efforts to maintain our Virginia-class submarines that play an important role in support of the United States’ national defense.

 The Transatlantic Alliance

-Senator Shaheen has also championed efforts to protect the U.S. and our close ally Israel from security threats, including through support for security assistance to the Israeli military to help them defend from the constant threat of rocket attacks.
+Senator Shaheen has also championed efforts to protect the United States and our close ally Israel from security threats, including through support for security assistance to the Israeli military to help them defend from the threat of rocket attacks.
 In light of Iran’s continued support for the terrorist group Hizballah, which is responsible for the deaths of hundreds of Americans, she authored and saw passed the Hizballah International Financing Prevention Act.
-According to Treasury officials, her legislation has caused Hizballah to be “in its worst financial shape in decades”, which means fewer resources are available to this dangerous terrorist group that is responsible for hundreds of American deaths.
+According to Treasury officials, her legislation has caused Hizballah to be “in its worst financial shape in decades,” which means fewer resources are available to this dangerous terrorist group.

 Women and Girls Empowerment

-The threat of nuclear weapons falling into the wrong hands is a nightmare scenario for American policy-makers and the people of this country.
-A nuclear weapon detonated anywhere around the globe would have immediate and devastating consequences for American economic and security interests.
-Meeting the threat of nuclear terrorism successfully will require us to take concrete steps to secure dangerous materials and weapons around the globe and will require robust and sustained international engagement.
-One way to reduce the odds terrorists are able to obtain a nuclear weapon is to reduce the numbers of such weapons.
-As the former Chair of the Senate Foreign Relations Subcommittee on Europe and Regional Security Cooperation, Senator Shaheen was a leader in pushing the Senate to ratify the New Strategic Arms Reduction Treaty (START), which has reduced the number of nuclear warheads aimed at the United States and restored American leadership on the nuclear agenda.
+The threat of nuclear weapons falling into the wrong hands is a nightmare scenario for American security.
+A nuclear weapon detonated anywhere around the globe would have immediate and devastating consequences for American economic and national security interests.
+Meeting the nuclear threat requires the United States to take concrete steps to secure dangerous materials and weapons around the globe and requires robust and sustained international engagement.
+As the Chair of the Senate Foreign Relations Subcommittee on Europe and Regional Security Cooperation, Senator Shaheen supported sustaining the New Strategic Arms Reduction Treaty (New START), which has reduced the number of nuclear warheads aimed at the United States and restored American leadership on the nuclear agenda.
 Even as tensions with Russia have escalated, Senator Shaheen has continued to call for continued bilateral cooperation on nuclear disarmament.

-Of the 93 million barrels of oil consumed globally on a daily basis, American consumption is responsible for nearly 20 million of those barrels – a disproportionate percentage relative to the global population.
-Each year, the U.S. sends hundreds of billions of dollars to foreign markets in exchange for energy supplies that threaten our climate and influence our foreign policies abroad.
-Senator Shaheen believes that energy security is an important component of our national security, and America can do better.
-The United States is not alone in our efforts to find new and cleaner sources of energy.
+Of the 97 million barrels of oil consumed globally on a daily basis, American consumption is responsible for nearly 20 million of those barrels – a disproportionate percentage relative to the global population.
+Senator Shaheen believes that energy security is an important component of our national security, and the United States is not alone in our efforts to find new and cleaner sources of energy.
 As the developing world continues to demand exponentially more energy, achieving energy security for America and our friends abroad becomes even more critical.
-For this reason, Senator Shaheen has introduced legislation that will ensure the broader deployment of clean and energy efficient technologies that strengthen our nation’s energy security, reduce pollution and improve the resiliency of our electric grid.
+For this reason, Senator Shaheen has led action in the U.S. Senate to ensure the broader deployment of clean and energy efficient technologies that strengthen our nation’s energy security, reduce pollution and improve the resiliency of our electric grid.